Away With The Steiners

 What kind of food will the kids eat while we’re in Saudi Arabia?

-Here are some firm favourites we found during our month of travels (that was not including the supermarket packaged treats that I do admit were also handy when in transit on a road trip between cities!).
+Here are some firm favourites we found during our month of travels.
+That was not including the supermarket packaged treats that I do admit were also handy when in transit on a road trip between cities!

 Travelling with kids in Saudi Arabia is an amazing experience!

-Saudi Arabia is a huge country to travel around.
-(Remember; it’s the 13th biggest country in the world by land-size!).
+Remember; it’s the 13th biggest country in the world by land-size!
 But the good news is that it is also a country with multiple options for travel – overland, by public transport (train) or by flight.

-Here is what we found about transportation in Saudi Arabia condensed into the following Saudi Arabia travel guide!
+Here is what we found about transportation in Saudi Arabia condensed into the following Saudi Arabia Travel Guide!

 Getting around Saudi Arabia by train